juldebar/Deep_mapping/README.md

 timsetamp_DateTimeOriginal = as.POSIXct(unlist(template_df$DateTimeOriginal),"%Y:%m:%d %H:%M:%S", tz="Indian/Mauritius")
 ~~~~

-### Merge all EXIF metadata (extracted before in CSV FILES) and load them in the database
+### 3.2 Merge all EXIF metadata (extracted before in CSV FILES) in a single data frame and load them in the Postgres / Pöstgis database

 ~~~~